 Richard Van Buren

 After his inclusion in the landmark exhibitions Primary Structures (1966) at New York’s Jewish Museum and A Romantic Minimalism (1967) at the Institute of Contemporary Art, Philadelphia, Richard Van Buren became closely associated with 1960s American Minimalism.
-Yet his distinctive formal language signaled distance from the movement.
-This break became decisive in the late 1960s and ’70s, when van Buren began to make his signature cast and poured-resin wall sculptures, festooning their eclectic, biomorphic forms with heterodox materials such as ground-up charcoal, milled paper, colorful glitter, and bits of abalone shell.
-While many of Van Buren’s works of this period are no longer extant, he has refabricated a selection of key pieces, including the balletic Coop (1970/2022), a brilliantly blue sculpture that was displayed at the legendary Richard Bykart Gallery in 1970.
+Yet his distinctive formal language immediately signaled distance from the movement.
+This break became decisive in the late 1960s and ’70s, when Van Buren began to make his signature cast and poured-resin wall sculptures, festooning their eclectic, biomorphic forms with heterodox materials such as ground-up charcoal, milled paper, colorful glitter, and bits of abalone shell.
+While many of Van Buren’s works of this period are no longer extant, he has refabricated a selection of key pieces, including Coop (1970/2022), a brilliantly blue sculpture that was displayed at the legendary Richard Bykart Gallery in 1970.

 Emmi Whitehorse